BrisaGonzal/osticket-prereqs/README.md

 <img src="https://i.imgur.com/ax6OTTI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I created a virtual machine in Azure running windows 10 with 2-4 Virtual CPUs.
+Create a virtual machine in Azure running windows 10 with 2-4 Virtual CPUs.
 I named it VM-osTicket.
 I created some credentials to allow me to use the virtual machine through Microsoft Remote Desktop.
-When creating the virtual machine, I allowed it to create a new Virtual Network (Vnet).
+When creating the virtual machine, allow it to create a new Virtual Network (Vnet).
 </p>
 <br />